Island Soundscape Project

 Projects & partnerships

-The ISP is partnering with Maine’s largest land conservation organization, Maine Coast Heritage Trust (MCHT), to help to expand their understanding of the sonic nature and richness of their land holdings, and to then communicate these to their visiting public and to other land conservation organizations.
+The ISP, partnering with Maine’s largest land conservation organization, Maine Coast Heritage Trust (MCHT), is helping to expand our understanding of the sonic nature and richness of their land holdings, and to then communicate these to their visiting public and to other land conservation organizations.
 To accomplish this, we are regarding and engaging MCHT’s soundscape riches as community, educational, aesthetic and artistic resources to be documented and worked with.

-Undertaken with the support and encouragement of the Great Cranberry Island Historical Society, a Cranberry Isles Soundscape was composed from audio materials gathered, during 2022, on each of the five islands which make up Maine’s Cranberry Isles township.
-This four-channel sound piece was installed in the Historical Society’s museum and heard every day during their 2023 season.
+Undertaken in collaboration with the Great Cranberry Island Historical Society, A Cranberry Isles Soundscape was composed from audio materials gathered, during 2022, on all of the five islands which make up Maine’s Cranberry Isles township.
+The four-channel sound piece was installed in the Historical Society’s museum and can heard there during regular operating hours.

 TWO RUMFORDS (2020)